Bio-Techne (TECH)

 Bio-Techne Trailing 12-Month Free Cash Flow Margin

-Bio-Techne’s free cash flow clocked in at $22.22 million in Q3, equivalent to a 7.8% margin.
-The company’s cash profitability regressed as it was 11.1 percentage points lower than in the same quarter last year, suggesting its historical struggles have dragged on.
+Bio-Techne’s free cash flow clocked in at $76.49 million in Q4, equivalent to a 25.9% margin.
+This cash profitability was in line with the comparable period last year and above its five-year average.

 10. Return on Invested Capital (ROIC)